 Although these “checks” are used to reduce anxiety about body changes in the moment, body checking actually increases anxiety, depression, and body dissatisfaction.

 5) Increased rigidity and reduced flexibility with food and eating.

 A person may develop strict guidelines about what they will and will not eat.
 They eat the same foods day after day, refuse to eat outside of “allowed” times, or choose to only eat what they can prepare themselves (refusing food prepared by someone else).
 The individual may struggle to visit restaurants or attend social events because there is “nothing for them to eat”.
 Or they may bring their own food to avoid eating something deemed off limits.

 6) Unusual eating behaviours.

 When food intake is being restricted, unusual eating behaviours can ensue, which might look like:

-There is no criteria a person must meet to be "sick enough" for support from a health professional.
-If you suspect that you are struggling with disordered eating you’re not alone, it’s not your fault, and all the complex feelings connected to or driving the disordered eating are valid.
+There is no criteria a person must meet to be “sick enough” for support from a health professional.
+If you suspect that you are struggling with disordered eating you’re not alone, it’s not your fault, and all the complex feelings connected to the disordered eating are valid.
 If you suspect a loved one may be struggling with disordered eating, it’s absolutely worth starting a conversation.
 Approach the individual with empathy, patience, and let them know you’re there to listen.
 Validate their fears and seek support from your health care provider.